Susanna Kearsley: Awards and reception

 Her novel Mariana won the Catherine Cookson Literary Prize.
 Every Secret Thing was shortlisted for the Crime Writers of Canada's Arthur Ellis Award for Best Novel.
 Several titles have also been Top Picks at RT Book Reviews.
-Huffington Post called The Firebird a "stunning read."
+The Huffington Post called The Firebird a "stunning read."

 Her 2015 release, A Desperate Fortune, debuted at #8 on the New York Times Bestsellers list in audio format.
 Other titles to make the New York Times best sellers list include The Rose Garden, The Winter Sea peaking at #5, The Shadowy Horses at #14.